 We are an active owner and use our voting rights to safeguard the fund’s assets.
 As a large, long-term investor, we engage directly with companies’ boards and management.

-We are a minority shareholder in almost 9,000 companies.
+We are a minority shareholder in around 9,000 companies.
 As part of our ownership work, we vote at general meetings and engage directly with companies' boards and management.
 We have to make priorities so that our efforts have the greatest possible impact.
 This means that we focus on the companies where the fund has its largest investments by market value, and on companies that operate in particularly high-risk sectors.